 McCutchen posted a big season, winning the NL MVP award.
 He seemed to tone down his approach a little, resulting in fewer HRs, but career highs in doubles and OBP, and a much lower K rate.
 He continued his career trend in splits, blasting LHPs for a 1.130 OPS, compared to .864 against RHPs.
 He hit better at PNC than on the road, .963 to .859.
 In contrast to prior years, he started slowly, with a .731 OPS in April, but got blazing hot in the second half, with OPS totals of .994, 1.019 and .994 in the season’s final three months.
 His defensive stats, always a source of controversy, were very good according to both UZR and +/-, and he recorded eleven assists.

 McCutchen should be in Pittsburgh for some time thanks to the long-term contract extension he signed early in spring training 2012.
 The six-year deal is worth $51.5M, with a club option for a seventh year.
-He remains nearly the sole focus of a weak lineup, something the Pirates hopefully will address in the off-season.
+He remains nearly the sole focus of an otherwise weak lineup, an issue that the Pirates once again failed to address in the off-season.

 |2018: $14,750,000 (club option with $1,000,000 buyout)

 MLB FA Eligible: 2018 (if club option not exercised)

 Options Remaining: 3

 |June 7, 2005: Drafted by the Pittsburgh Pirates in the 1st round, 11th overall pick; signed on June 14.